Nhuuu/mern-mood-client/README.md

 # Summary
  A full-stack MERN app.
-Concept consisted of 3 randomized questions to analyze the user's mood and provide a results page with conditional entertainment output based on the analysis.
-Due time constraints, we've pivoted to creating a dashboard that alters the background with the current weather of the user's location and provides a randomized entertainment output.
+Dashboard that alters the background with the current weather of the user's location and provides randomized entertainment output.
+Original concept consisted of 3 randomized questions to analyze the user's mood and provide a results page with conditional entertainment output based on the analysis.
+Due to time constraints,

 # Technologies Used
 * Mongodb